 The basis of canine training is motivating and changing behavior.
 The expectation must be clearly communicated so the dog understands.
 Many owners and handlers have initial training success on a leash.
-Heeling or other commands such as sit or down are correct and more importantly reliable.
-This is reliable because the leash is on and the dog understands the desired behavior as the communication is clear.
+Heeling or other commands such as sit or down are correct and, more importantly, reliable.
+This is reliable because the leash is on, and the dog understands the desired behavior as the communication is clear.

-Once the leash comes off the commands and behavior are no longer reliable.
-This can not only be frustrating for the handler but also dangerous for the dog.
+Once the leash comes off, the commands and behavior are no longer reliable.
+This can be not only frustrating for the handler but also dangerous for the dog.
 For example, one of the most important commands or behaviors to teach your dog is a down/stay.
 This is what I would call a safety command.

-Hopefully, your dog will never have to use it but there are emergency moments where a dog needs to be put on a down immediately.
+Hopefully, your dog will never have to use it, but there are emergency moments where a dog needs to be put on a down immediately.
 This could be to prevent your dog from running into traffic or being hit by a car.
 This is a training behavior that must be reliable and cannot be trained or tested on a leash.
 This can be accomplished with a Remote Training Collar.

-Questions to Uncover Your Remote Collar Training Needs:
+Questions to Uncover Your Remote Collar Training Needs

 - Why are you considering a remote training collar?
 Obedience, tracking, or hunting?